You are here

 Another important consideration is safety.
 Not all neighborhoods are great at all times, especially when you’re trying to squeeze a workout into an already packed day.
 Going for a run in an unlit park at 3 AM, might not be the best idea, while a well-lit 5 minute walk to a 24-hour gym with security and lots of treadmills is notably better.

-Schumann Fitness Center
+Fitness and Recreation Center

-The Schumann Fitness Center on the Wentworth Institute of Technology campus is a great option for many.
+The Fitness and Recreation Center on the Wentworth Institute of Technology campus is a great option for many.
 It’s open year round with great hours, and free for students, faculty and staff of WIT, MCPHS University and MassArt.
 There are a lot of cardio and free-weight equipment, as well as open space.
 There are free Group Exercise classes, and a safe, well-lit path, that’s close to classes and on-campus housing.

 With all these things in mind, just about any place will do.
 As long as you feel confident and comfortable going there and breaking a sweat, designate a workout space, use what you have, and have fun!